-Charge warning light
+Charge warning light (if so equipped)

 If this light comes on while the engine is running, it may indicate the charging system is not functioning properly.
 Turn the engine off and check the generator belt.
 If the belt is loose, broken, missing, or if the light remains on, see a NISSAN dealer immediately.